-The purpose of this meeting is to review the draft Countywide Bicycle Plan and City of Calistoga Bicycle Plan ("City Bicycle Plan") and forward comments to the City Council who will be reviewing the Plan on April 17, 2012 prior to its adoption by the NCTPA.
-Released for public review in January 2012, the draft Countywide Bicycle Plan is being reviewed by local jurisdictions prior to adoption by NCTPA, likely on April 18, 2012.
+The purpose of this meeting is to review the draft Countywide Bicycle Plan and City of Calistoga Bicycle Plan ("City Bicycle Plan") prior to the adoption of these plans by NCTPA.
+Released for public review in January 2012, the draft Countywide Bicycle Plan is being reviewed by local jurisdictions prior to adoption by NCTPA later this spring.
+The Planning Commission conceptually reviewed and provided their support for future adoption of these plans on March 21, 2012.